Dr. Akram Boutros joined The MetroHealth System as President and Chief Executive Officer in June 2013.

 Phillips received his juris doctor degree from the Marshall-Wythe School of Law at the College of William and Mary, and his bachelor's degree from the University of Virginia.

-Jane M. Platten was named Senior Vice President and Chief of Staff for The MetroHealth System in December 2018.
+Jane M. Platten was named Senior Vice President, Administration and Chief of Staff for The MetroHealth System in January 2018.

-In this role, Platten is responsible for community and economic development, the Office of Patient Experience, the School Health Program, Public Safety, the Office of Policy Management and municipal contracting.
+In this role, Platten is responsible for administrative operations and the departments of Community and Economic Development, External Affairs, Facilities Management, Public Safety, the Community Trauma Institute and the Office of Policy Management.